benalexau/hash-bench/README.md

     java -jar target/benchmarks.jar

 This will run in default mode, testing all known libraries and input lengths.
-This takes roughly eight hours with server-grade (Xeon E5-2667) hardware.
+This takes roughly 27 hours with server-grade (Xeon E5-2667) hardware.

 You can append ``-h`` to the ``java -jar`` line for JMH help.
 For example, use: